paragi/rocket-store-node/README.md

 If no key is given, an auto-incremented sequence is used as key.

-If the function fails for any reasion, an error is thrown.
+If the function fails for any reason, an error is thrown.

 ### Get
-Find an retrieve records, in a collection.
+Find and retrieve records, in a collection.
 ```javascript
 get([string <collection> [,string <filename with wildcards> [integer <option flags]]]])
 ```

 __Collection__ to search.
 If no collection name is given, get will return a list of data base assets: collections and sequences etc.

 __Key__ to search for.
 Can be mixed with wildcards '\*' and '?'.
-An undefined or empty key is the equvivalent of '*'
+An undefined or empty key is the equivalent of '*'

 __Options__:
-  * _ORDER       : Results returned are ordered alphabetically acending.
+  * _ORDER       : Results returned are ordered alphabetically ascending.
-  * _ORDER_DESC  : Results returned are ordered alphabetically decending.
+  * _ORDER_DESC  : Results returned are ordered alphabetically descending.
-  * _KEYS        : Return only keys without records
+  * _KEYS        : Return keys only (no records)
-  * _COUNT       : Return only record count
+  * _COUNT       : Return record count only

 __Return__ an array of
 * count   : number of records affected
 * key     : array of keys
 * result  : array of records

-NB: wildcards are very expensive on large datasets, with most filesystems.
+NB: wildcards are very expensive on large datasets with most filesystems.
-(on a regular PC with +10^7 records in the collection, it might take up to a second to retreive one record, where as one might retreive up to 100.000 records with an exact key match)
+(on a regular PC with +10^7 records in the collection, it might take up to a second to retreive one record, whereas one might retrieve up to 100.000 records with an exact key match)

 ### Delete
 Delete one or more records, whos key match.